Hazard Communications – One Tool That Can Help

 - Driving Areas – Most facilities have vehicles like hi-lows and fork lifts which drive around the facility.
 These vehicles are often electric, which make very little noise.
 This presents and obvious risk, and is a problem when it comes to hazard communication.
 One great way to make sure people don’t get hit is to identify exactly where these vehicles can travel, and in which directions.
 This is easily done using floor tape.
 The tape can make lanes for the vehicles, and also identify areas where it is safe to walk.

 - Wet Floors – Floors often get wet near entrances to a facility, and this can cause major risks for slip and fall accidents.
-You can purchase floor tape that provides additional traction, even when wet (Anti-Slip floor ape can be found here).
+You can purchase floor tape that provides additional traction, even when wet.
 This tape will not only help prevent falls, but it will also alert them to the potential risk.
 This is a great way to protect both employees and visitors who enter the facility.

 There are, of course, many other ways to mark the floor with tape to identify risks.
 As long as the facility takes the time to come up with a comprehensive program, and provides the necessary training to the employees, floor tape can be a key component in improving hazard communication at a facility.
 While this is a great improvement, the fact is that floor tape isn’t actually limited to being used on the floor.

 Marking off hazards on the floor with this type of tape is a great idea, but it is really just the beginning.
 Many facilities use this tape to wrap sections of pillars in a set color to communicate a message.
 For example, identifying different sections of a facility with different colors is a great way to segment the facility up.
 Each color area can have a set escape route for fire emergencies, or a specific shelter-in-place spot during severe weather.
 Having the ability to section off the building quickly and easily will allow people to respond to emergencies much more quickly, which translates to a safer environment.